CirclesUBI/circles-handbook/README.md

 From a technical perspective, trust means that you acknowledge somebody is a real person, that they are who they say they are.
 In the initial iteration of Circles, in order to enter the system you need 3 people to trust you.
 Trust is there to avoid people making fake accounts, pretending to be someone who they are not and claiming, unfairly, 2 basic incomes for themselves.
 The point of it is not to replace the trust between people with a faceless technology, but to create new social and political institutions with the infrastructure this technology provides, by trusting one another.
 The more people trust each other’s Circles as a reliable means of payment, the more Circles currencies will be positioned socially as money.
 From a design perspective, trust is needed to make sure that people are who they say they are without the need for creepy biometrics and surveillance capitalism dystopias.
 In other words, trust in the Circles system means both the ability to spend and that you believe other people are real, trustworthy peers in your community.
 Ideally, the people who trust you to enter the system are already in your communities, exchanging with one another the things they need in their lives, forming what we call a Web of Trust (WoT - see more in the whitepaper), where the different currencies circulate.
 As Circles evolves, we expect different Webs of Trust emerging in different local areas, with their own rules about how people can join.

 2 .
 Social and Economic Organization

 In order to start Circles in your local area, you need people and merchants willing to redeem their resources for Circles.
 In order to get started, you will also need other people who can help you in organising a democratic economy around you and most importantly, who trust you and who you trust.

+a.
 Principles:

 To organise the Circles economy, we follow 4 principles:

+             Self-sustainability
              Decentralization
              Localism
-Self-sustainability
-Democratic Confederalism.
+             Democratic Confederalism

 Circles is ideally meant for local municipal constituencies which can be federated following the principles of direct democracy.
 Each of these principles taken alone are not enough to bring about truly liberatory and transformational change in our societies.
 We must therefore think holistically about these four principles.
 Circles aims to provide social and technical tools to build alternatives to today’s neoliberalism and corporate feudalism.
 It starts with the decentralization of economic power built by local, interconnected regions that complement each other’s resources and needs in sustainable ways.
 These will be confederated together at the broader regional, national and international levels from the bottom up.
 The democratization of money in the form of a truly liberatory basic income which represents our common wealth can only be achieved by means of economic democracy.

+b.
 Democratic Assemblies:

 “…the mistakes that are made by a truly revolutionary orkers’ movement are, historically speaking,immeasurably more fruitful and more valuable than the infallibility of the best possible ‘Central Committee’.”
 Rosa Luxemburg, critiquing the Russian revolution

 The following outlines a practical governance structure which the Circles communities: seasonal democratic assemblies.

 This system of local neighborhood, municipal and local seasonal assemblies allows for people to come together and decide on the organisation of their own local economic circle.
 This means embedding the real economy by using Circles, by bringing different sectors of the economy together, and creating a local, interconnected system of value where different things can flow.

 What is an assembly?

 The assemblies are the self-administration structures formed by individuals.
 An assembly is a local democratic system of governance where people from the community (village, neighborhood, city, canton, etc.) get together to discuss and decide over the different aspects that affect their lives.

 Why are we choosing it to start experimenting with governance structures for Circles?

 Because Circles aims to create a system that provides people a basic income to live, an assembly creates a democratic structure to come together and decide over how to get there.
 The assembly serves as the space whereby people can choose over what they need in the network, take direct actions to make it happen and maintain the system.
 The goal is the formation of local assemblies with members from diverse cultures who belong to different social classes, yet are working together with a common goal.
 The democratic principles of the assemblies are as follow:

             Discussions, decision making and the implementation of decisions regarding the democratic organization of the economy should be carried out with the people who use Circles.
             Equal representation (gender, youth, elderly, minorities etc.) must be implemented.
             Co-spokespersons by the coordination group should be implemented in all economic councils (see coordination group).
             Why periodic assemblies?

 Having assemblies allows people to plan for change and adapt accordingly to the fluctuations of the year and the emergent needs of each cycle.
 Assemblies are to be organised at least on a monthly basis to explore changes that need to be made, onboard (trust) new people, resolve any problems and conflicts and decide on the goals, tasks and responsibilities.
 For example, the Berlin assembly is the first Wednesday of every month.
 They could be seasonally structured into 3-4 month periods (Winter, Spring, Summer, Autumn) or 6 month periods (Dry and Rainy) or however seasons are rooted in each region.
 The periodicity not only allows us to keep a steady pace, it provides us with an openness to change and experimentation.
 People’s needs change throughout the year, so the seasonal assemblies help to portray that.

+i.
 Coordination Group:

 In order to decentralize power both within and outside the assemblies, it is important to have a coordination group which cares for the democratic organisation of the local economy with Circles.
 The coordination group is in charge of:

             Organising the assembly
             Taking protocol of the decisions taken and making sure the decisions produced in the assembly are carried out Administration of the different elements that arise Having an overview of the different working groups and their interconnectedness.
-Support the needs of the working groups
-Speaking on behalf of the assembly when needed Represent the local assembly at the regional, confederated assemblies.
+            Support the needs of the working groups Speaking on behalf of the assembly when needed Represent the local assembly at the regional, confederated assemblies.
             The coordination group can be made up of 3 to 5 people depending on the size of the assembly, which should rotate after a specific period of time.
 The             coordination time is decided upon by the local assembly (can be 3 months to 4 year terms, this depends on the group and its needs).

 Economic Councils:

 The aim of the Circles currency is to become a community basic income where people can attain a basic livelihood from it.
 What this means and how it is achieved depends on each community.
 The seasonal economic councils are meant to organise different elements of what makes up the economy, or household, around you - so that you can get the things that you need in Circles.
 They are to be decided upon in the assembly based on the needs in the region.
 The economic councils are the ones in charge of talking to different sectors of the economy (or household) in order to onboard them in the system and coordinating between each other.
 These sectors may include: merchants, shops, cooperatives, businesses, communities, urban gardens, farmers, care, cleaning, manufacturers, retailers, restaurants, wholesalers, housing, construction.
 Below are some examples:

 Food Organisation Group:

 Within the assembly, one of the groups that might emerge is one that organises food in the region.
 Depending on each bioregion, the group will have to talk to local food producers, depending on the needs and what can be sourced locally.
 Everyone wants food in their own local currency.
 What is important is that those who provide the food (e.g. farmers, fishermen, etc) have a place to spend circles that is useful for their own needs.
 So if you onboard the cereal farmer who produces flour, it is important the food group can connect them to someone else who can fulfill one of their needs.
 So, for example, if the mill is outside the cereal farm, they could accept circles from the farm as part of their service fee.
 Alternatively, the cereal farmer could use the circles they receive to pay for labor or buy goods from other farms.
 You have to think in (interconnected) circles!

 Ecologistics - Distribution Group